 We parked near the Red Rock shop, and strolled across the park watching the fisherfolk and pelicans waiting for a feed in Corindi creek.
-The easy kid-friendly Red Rock river walk begins at the boardwalk on the eastern side of the recreation park, near the boat ramp.
+The easy kid-friendly Red Rock river walk begins at the boardwalk on the upstream side of the recreation park, near the boat ramp.

 Its a pretty walk with mangroves, peeling paperbarks and corkwood lining the path.
 Slender casurina needles were hung with water drops from a recent rain shower when we visited, and saltmarsh fringed the creek.
 Fisherfolk were busy with their lines in the river.

 We walk pass a large tree with a curious hollow base and discover a secret tribe of gnomes, fairies and elves with a postbox for leaving messages.
 Gnome, sweet gnome.
 A local began this gnome home more than 20 years ago and has been delighting children of all ages since.